 The opening to one makes the crucial credits mistake of misspelling Fievel as “Feivel.”
 Still, it has a much better score in the beginning.
 It gives really nice animation.
 It then begins the action by both describing the American dream and showing the horrors the Mouskowitz are trying to escape.
 The beginning of II is more about just showing the West.
 The main theme is the same as “Bartok, the Magnificent” that there is a hero in you.
 I really do not see that developed.
 In one I very much see the theme that despite its flaws America offers the potential to change your life.

 Both films offer an early battle and here II is superior with the music.
 They use a modified version of the main theme that goes wonderful with an action scene.
-One has a mood breaking train sound effect, but one still has the better opening action scene.
+One has a mood breaking train sound effect, but one still has the better opening action scene due to superior designs.

 is much more intimidating than